retaildevcrews/istio/burst/README.md

 Deploying in a local cluster is easy and straightforward.

-Just apply the burst.yaml file:

-`kubectl apply -f ./deploy/burst.yaml`

-Or

-`make deploy`
+`make deploy` to build and deploy burst service.

 Couple of caveats to note: